 You require the following website features: If you need a highly customized tool or feature that drag-and-drop website builders cannot provide (for example, you want to integrate your website with a CMS software like InfusionSoft), WordPress is the only option.

 You have a lot of content: If you have a website with a lot of content, you'll need a website builder with a sound content management system.

 You have both time and money: It's worth taking advantage of this if you have the time to learn how to use and manage a WordPress website or a large enough budget to hire a professional to help you get started.

 This is how I make my money online.

-Is WordPress Outdated— Advantages in 2022
+Is WordPress Outdated— Advantages